What is Click Fraud? How it Works, Examples, and Red Flags

 Domain spoofing

-When it comes to defrauding advertisers, one of the most common practices is domain spoofing or website spoofing.
+When it comes to defrauding advertisers, one of the most common practices is domain spoofing, also known as website spoofing.

 This is where fraudsters create a fake version of an established website with the sole intention of displaying ads to collect the payout.